-This anthology conveniently contains useful academic tools for studying the combative arts.
-Each chapter will prove special to all interested in the intellectual side to the martial arts.
-Some chapters provide fine details for categorizing the variety of what we commonly refer to as "martial arts."
-Other chapters focus on the martial arts as living culture and social implications.
-The quality of instruction can either encourage negative traits such as violence or allow a practitioner to experience a self-transformation that improves character.
+This Via Media anthology conveniently contains useful academic tools for studying the combative arts.
+Each chapter proves special to all interested in the intellectual side to the martial arts, providing fine details for categorizing the variety of martial arts.
+Some chapters focus on the martial arts as living culture and social implications.
+This Via Media book stands out for its scholarly use.

 Academic Approaches to Martial Arts Research